muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 The generated HEX file to be used is :file:`thread_coex/build/zephyr/merged_domains.hex`.

-* Overlay file
+* Overlay files
-Use "overlay-openthread.conf overlay-wifi-udp-client-thread-udp-client.conf" to build for Thread client role.
+Use "overlay-openthread.conf overlay-wifi-udp-client-thread-udp-client.conf" to build for both Wi-Fi and Thread in client roles.
-Use "overlay-openthread.conf overlay-wifi-udp-client-thread-udp-server.conf" to build for Thread server role.
+Use "overlay-openthread.conf overlay-wifi-udp-client-thread-udp-server.conf" to build for Wi-Fi in client role and Thread in server role.

 Connecting to DKs
 =================